markqvist/Reticulum/docs/source/reference.rst

 Classes
 =========================
-Communication over a Reticulum network in a program is acheived using a set of classes exposed by RNS.
+Communication over a Reticulum network is achieved using a set of classes exposed by RNS.

 .. _api-reticulum: